 Indeed, dining rooms are typically one of the most underused spaces in our homes.
 We forget about them entirely, or they become a place to dump clutter to be sorted through at a later date.

 And yet dining rooms were always intended as the hub of the home.
 A place to eat, yes, but also to chat and relax.
-And with lockdown affording many people more time to spend cooking and eating together as a family, the dining room has returned to playing a vital role as a place where everyone gathers at the end of the day to talk and unwind, bonding over good conversation and good food.
+And with many people spending more time now cooking and eating together as a family, the dining room has returned to playing a vital role as a place where everyone gathers at the end of the day to talk and unwind, bonding over good conversation and good food.

 The first step is to consider the needs of your household.
 How often do you plan to use your dining room?
-How many people typically join for dinner?
-How regularly do you have guests over to eat?
+How many people typically join you for dinner?
+Do you regularly have guests over to eat?
 Do you have young kids, and, if so, does it need to be child-friendly?

 Now you can consider what kind of furniture you need.
-Whether you’re revamping an existing space or create a dining room from scratch, these are the pieces of furniture you might invest in.
+Whether you’re revamping an existing space or creating a dining room from scratch, these are the pieces of furniture you might invest in.

 You’ll want to think about what dining room tables are in style and what types of dining tables meet your needs and tastes.